emmethoughton/ml-fema-final-proj/README.md

 public_emdat_custom_request.xlsx

 4. Run all code blocks in preprocessing.ipynb
+  (NOTE: Code block which matches claims to storm magnitudes could run for a large number of hours.
+Took ~3 hrs on a laptop.)

-5. Run all code blocks in modeling.ipynb
+6. Run all code blocks in modeling.ipynb